cjqhenry14/localOrcCppLib/README.md

 ##Steps to modify the core source code of lib for your own use:
 1) Modify with your own code.

-2) Build the lib, maybe there will be errors (build wiil stop somewhere), but should ensure these 5 static lib files are generated:   libprotobuf.a,  libz.a, libgmock.a, libsnappy.a, liborc.a
+2) Build the lib, although maybe there will be errors (build wiil stop somewhere), but at least should ensure these 5 static lib files are generated:   libprotobuf.a,  libz.a, libgmock.a, libsnappy.a, liborc.a
 command:
 &emsp;cd build
 &emsp;&emsp;make